The Kelpies tower a colossal 30 metres above the Forth &

-out of the ground in a feat of remarkable engineering ingenuity,

-The Kelpies construction has been a stunning process to observe.
-From week to week sharing that progress on our social media networks and here on the Website.
+out of the ground in a feat of remarkable engineering ingenuity, The Kelpies construction was a stunning process to observe.
+From week to week progress on our social media networks and here on the Helix Website.
 Follow this process as this